 Hard as nails

 The ancient tomb contains many traps and even the decor appears angry, so finding the body parts is not going to be easy.
 Thankfully, being a demigod means we have the ability to morph into a hawk, even if birds don't have any hands to carry things...
-Keys and Amulets can be used from operating particular elevators to summon other so-called gods.
+Keys and Amulets can be used - from operating particular elevators to summoning other so-called gods.

 I can see why I originally felt overwhelmed: the level design is pretty confusing at times which isn't helped by the repetitive backgrounds.
 The mechanics behind the elevators/coloured keys are unnecessarily rubbish plus I think that there are far too many amulets.
 All enemies are unique and it's peculiarly funny when the fixtures and fittings begin wobbling in anger.
 Well, at least our demigod is armed with a paper gun!
 No, really we are lol